71emj/compare/README.md

     console.log("nothing matched");
 }; // "just home"
 ```
-To perform a simple name-value matching switch creates a giant code block filled with repetitive code that pretty much does the same thing, which not only does it waste your time whenever you tried to update a part of the snippets it causes the code base to have difficulty scaling/refactoring as your project grows in size.
+To perform a simple name-value matching switch creates a giant code block filled with repetition that pretty much does the same thing, which not only does it waste your time whenever you tried to update a part of your logic it causes the code base to have difficulty scaling and debugging as your project grows in size.

 To solve this, an alternative would be using object literal:
 ```js